htcf/docs/docs/storage/index.md

 ### Copying Files Using Rsync

 Using rsync to transfer to scratch and LTS is recommended.
 Rsync can resume failed copies, be re-run to ensure all of the data has been transferred, and will also transfer incremental changes.
-This will save a substantial amount of time if you need to verify that all files have been successfully copied.
+This will save a substantial amount of time if it is necessary to verify that all files have been successfully copied.

 When using this command, please note that the absense of a trailing slash means the directory, with a trailing slash means the contents of that directory.
 Here are a few examples:
 [More info...](https://stackoverflow.com/questions/31278098/slashes-and-the-rsync-command)

 ### Disk Quota Exceeded Errors

-If you receive `disk quota exceeded` messages, please check each storage location to ensure you have enough disk space available.
+If a `disk quota exceeded` error messages is encountered, please check each storage location to ensure there is enough disk space available.